 The meal is served with the usual small plate of Swiss cheese.

-The roast beef is really so not my thing.
+The roast beef is so not my thing.
 But the potato salad is quite okay and the dessert is just lovely.

 Before I manage to finish the coffee, we’ve already started our descent into Prague, where eventually we land on time.
 The one thing I never fully understood about Prague is that although the airport is quite large, it’s also usually fairly empty.
 At least when I visit.
 And today is no exception, there are only a few aircraft standing around.

 Public transport to and from the airport is a bit tricky in Prague.
 There is a bus that will take you to the closest metro station.
 But there is no rail link from the airport to the city.
 The hotel has organised a car to pick me up though, which makes the journey into town in about twenty minutes.